daniel-jach/treetag-fertilizer/README.md

 Comparison to *treetag* in the *koRpus* package
 -----------------------------------------------

-The function is similar to the function *treetag* in the *koRpus* package (Michalke, 2018), however, much faster. *TreeTagger* itself is very quick but sentence identification with *treetag* is slow and slows down with increasing corpus size. *treetag.fertilizer* speeds up sentence identification and is much less affected by corpus size (see Figure below) while using the most simplistic approach you have ever seen (see R code below).
+The function is similar to the function *treetag* in the *koRpus* package (Michalke [2018](#ref-Michalke.2018)), however, much faster. *TreeTagger* itself is very quick but sentence identification with *treetag* is slow and slows down with increasing corpus size. *treetag.fertilizer* speeds up sentence identification and is much less affected by corpus size (see Figure below) while using the most simplistic approach you have ever seen (see R code below).

 ![](README_files/figure-markdown_github/plot-1.png)